stablekernel/aqueduct/source/docs/http/threading.md

 (Note that benchmarks are a good way of measuring relative performance of an application and identifying bottlenecks, but real world usability performance across a network is the only measurement that matters.
 The absolute value of these benchmarks should not be taken seriously, as they entirely remove the network portion of the transmission.)

 But this isn't the whole story.
 Server applications are rarely CPU-bound, but instead IO-bound.
-The red bar represents the number of requests per second when making a database query and returning the results of that query a JSON in the response body.
+The red bar represents the number of requests per second when making a database query and returning the results of that query as JSON in the response body.
 When using Observatory, the measurements indicate that the overwhelming majority of the time is spent transmitting data to and from the database.
 This is an example of being bound by IO (and the speed of the query).

 Recall that each isolate has its own database connection.
-A database connection is a serially queue - it can only handle one query at a time.
+A database connection is a serial queue - it can only handle one query at a time.
 Increasing the number of database connections means handling more queries at a time.
 This is no more apparent than when looking at the following graph, which measures the latency of requests with and without a database call.

 ![Average Latency](../img/latency.png)